Home > Frequently Asked Questions

 Students who do not pay tuition are dropped from their courses for non-payment.
 If you have questions concerning a drop for non-payment, you may contact the NOVA Online Registration office at (703) 323-3368.

-Students enrolled in NOVA Online learning courses must sign into their Blackboard course site and complete the First Assignment Due Date to avoid being administratively deleted without a tuition refund.
+Students enrolled in NOVA Online learning courses must sign into their Canvas course site and complete the First Assignment Due Date to avoid being administratively deleted without a tuition refund.
 If you have questions concerning an administrative withdrawal or believe that you have been dropped in error, you must contact your instructor.

 Why do I still have a "W" grade if my instructor reinstated me in my NOVA Online learning course?